 Our department relies heavily on technology to optimize the level of specialization and efficiency of the care we provide to our patients.
 Our goal is a seamless patient experience; eliminating information silos, bridging areas of fragmented care, and reducing cost by decreasing redundant diagnostic evaluations.
 A key element of this work focuses on interoperability between various information technology systems and platforms.
 We also believe in utilizing technology to improve patient access to their medical information to decrease anxiety and facilitate shared decision making.

-Patient focused care is the heart of Baylor Radiology.
-We continuously strive to provide high quality imaging based care, and in the era of value-based care, we are in pursuit of ways to provide healthcare satisfaction and the best outcomes to our patients.
+We provide high quality imaging-based care, and in the era of value-based care, we are in pursuit of ways to provide healthcare satisfaction and the best outcomes to our patients.
 We achieve patient-centered care through effective communication throughout the patient experience in our department, from scheduling to safe, quality image acquisition and procedures to accurate, high quality image interpretation.
-Baylor Radiology values the core concepts of patient centered care: respect and dignity, information and sharing, participation and collaboration, and we know the patient is our top priority.
+We value the core concepts of patient centered care: respect and dignity, information and sharing, participation and collaboration, and we know the patient is our top priority.

 Process improvement is an aspect of organizational development in which a series of actions are taken to identify, analyze and improve existing processes within an organization to meet new goals and objectives.
-It aims to reduce variation and/or waste in processes, so that the desired outcome can be achieved with better utilization of resources.
-The Quality Improvement Committee of our department works in diverse teams to improve the medical care and experience for our patients.
+The Quality Improvement Committee works in diverse teams to improve the medical care and experience for our patients.
 Through process improvement, our department strives to consistently do things better.

 Performance evaluation and quality assurance serve as means, prospectively and retrospectively, to maintain standards of practice and high-quality care.
 Health care professionals are accountable for their actions to their patients, colleagues, institution, society, and themselves.
 Peer review is the engine that powers continuous, systematic reflection and evaluation of performance using structured procedures.
 We believe a robust peer review system is essential for self-assessment and life-long learning.